-The company behind Fold 3, iArchives, began in 1999 and were involved in digitizing historical newspapers and other archive content.
-They soon realized the importance collecting these records and making them available online.
+The company behind Fold 3, iArchives, began in 1999 and started to digitize historical newspapers and other archive content.
+They soon realized the importance of collecting these records and making them available online.

-Then in October 2010 Ancestry purchased the company iArchives, and the following year in August 2011 the site was rebranded to Fold3 to signify what this site was about.
+Then in October 2010 Ancestry purchased the company archives.
+The following year in August 2011 the brand was renamed to Fold3 to signify what this site was about.